sarcasticDweller/easyttuimenus/README.md

 ## Installation

-Run `pip3 install easyttuimenus` from your preferred environment.
+Run `pip install easyttuimenus` from your preferred environment.

 ## Usage